How to Analyse Symbolism in Literature for English Class

 What is symbolism?

-How composers use symbolism in literature
+How do authors use symbolism in literature?

 1. Adding depth to themes